ozone-his/ozone-docs/docs/implementers/branding-apps.md

 ### Types of Keycloak Theme Pages

-Keycloak provides multiple theme types that can be customized:
+Keycloak has different pages and templates which can be customized:

-- *Login Theme Pages*: Controls login, registration, password reset, and other identity workflows.
+- *Login Pages*

-- *Account Theme Pages*: Used for the user account management console.
+- *Account Pages*

-- *Email Theme Pages*: Used to customize the design and content of Keycloak's email templates (verification, password reset, etc.).
+- *Admin Console Pages*

-- *Admin Console and Account Console Pages*: For customizing admin UI and self-service account UI.
+- *Email templates*

 !!! tip "Recommendation"